approach0/docs/content/en/appendix_indri.md

 ## Appendix

 ### Indri usage
-The [Lemur/Indri](http://www.lemurproject.org/indri.php) project is a dependency of Approach0 and it is responsible for text search parts (math index and text index are separate, and they can be merged together by using a posting list interface on top of them).
+The [Lemur/Indri](http://www.lemurproject.org/indri.php) project is a dependency of Approach Zero and it is responsible for text search functionality (math index and text index are separate, and they can be merged together by using a posting list interface on top of them).
-We choose Indri because it is written in C++ and it can be easily integrated with Approach0 which is written in C.
+We choose Indri because it is written in C++ and it can be easily integrated with Approach Zero which is written in C.
 Unfortunately, Indri codebase is quite large and its documentation is very limited.

 Here we use a newer version Indri to show how to do indexing and run query in a very minimal way.